-(Primary Standard Industrial Classification Code Number)
+(Primary Standard Industrial

+incorporation or organization) Classification Code Number) Identification Number)

+EMCORE Corporation

-EMCORE Corporation 10420 Research Road, SE Albuquerque, New Mexico 87123 (505-332-5000)
+10420 Research Road, SE

+Albuquerque, New Mexico 87123

+(505-332-5000)

 Agent For Service

 KEITH J. KOSCO, ESQ.

 EMCORE Corporation

-14020 Research Road, SE
+10420 Research Road, SE

 Albuquerque, New Mexico 87123

 (505-332-5000)

+(000 000 0000)

 With Copies To:

 TOBIAS L. KNAPP, ESQ.

 Jenner & Block LLP

 919 Third Avenue

 37th Floor

 New York, New York 10022

 (212-891-1600)

-Approximate date of commencement of proposed sale to the public: From time to time after this registration statement becomes effective.
+Approximate date of commencement of proposed s ale to the public: From time to time after this registrat ion statement becomes effective.

-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box. x
+If any of the securities being registered on this Form a check the following box. $ {\bf x} $ re to be offered on a delayed or continuous basis pursu ant to Rule 415 under the Securities Act of 1933,

-If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box
+or an offering pursuant to Rule 462(b) under the Seculier effective registration statement for the same offering

-If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box
+If this form is a post-effective amendment filed pur registration statement number of the earlier effective re rsuant to Rule 462(c) under the Securities Act, check egistration statement for the same offering. \Box k the following box and list the Securities Act

-If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.
+If this form is a post-effective amendment filed pur registration statement number of the earlier effective re resuant to Rule 462(d) under the Securities Act, check egistration statement for the same offering. \Box k the following box and list the Securities Act

-Large accelerated filer o

-Accelerated filer x

-Non-accelerated filer o

-Smaller reporting company o
+Large accelerated filer o Accelerated filer x Non-accelerated filer o Smaller reporting company o

-(I.R.S.
-Employer

-Identification Number)

-CALCULATION OF REGISTRATION FEE

-Title of Each Class of Securities to be Registered Amount to be Registered Proposed Maximum Offering Price Per Share Proposed Maximum Aggregate Offering Price(1) Amount of Registration Fee Common Stock, no par value 9,400,003 shares(1)(2) \$6.32(3) \$59,408,018.96 \$2,334.74

-- (1) Includes 1,400,003 shares issuable upon exercise of warrants - (2) In accordance with Rule 416(a) under the Securities Act, the Registrant is also registering hereunder an indeterminate number of shares that may be issued and resold resulting from stock splits, stock dividends or similar transactions - (3) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(c) under the Securities Act of 1933 and based on the average of the high and low sale prices reported on The NASDAQ Global Market on March 20, 2008

-The registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until the registration statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to Section 8(a), may determine.
+The registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until the registration statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to